The Study Programm of the Ballet Department

 Over the five stages of training, the pupils receive intensive ballet tuition.

 The classic academic dance teaching is based on the Waganova method adapted to current stage practice.
 Over the years, further forms of dance are added: character dance, variations, repertoire.
-In the first and second years, there are classes twice per week (1.5 hours), in the third and fourth years it is three times per week (1.5 hours), and in the fifth year it is five times per week (1.5 hours).
+In the first, second and third stage, there are classes twice per week (1.5 hours), up to the age of 12 two to four lessons a week are recommended.

 The pupil progresses to the next class on the basis of his/her performance in the annual tests.
 Attention is paid to the dance, rhythmic and musical aspects of performance, flexibility of the body and overall physical and artistic impression.
 Progress to the next level can be threatened by a lack of discipline or absence from the classes.